Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 We next show that if $\Lambda$ is simply connected then $CE^{\ast}_{\parallel}(\Lambda)$ is in fact isomorphic to $CE^{\ast}(\Lambda)$.
 To this end we first establish a Morse theoretic version of Adams result mentioned in the introduction, which here corresponds to the purely local situation of the zero-section in a 1-jet space.

 Let $Q$ be a \emph{simply-connected} smooth manifold with a base point $q\in Q$.
-Fix a system of positive Morse functions $\bar f=\{f_{j}\}_{j=1}^{\infty}$, and assume that the functions have only one minimum and no index one critical points.
+Fix a system of positive Morse functions $\bar f=\{f_{j}\}_{j=1}^{\infty}$ as in Section \ref{sec:parallel} and assume that the functions have only one minimum and no index one critical points.
 (This can always be arranged by handle cancellation if $\dim(Q)\ge 5$, see Remarks \ref{r:dim4} and \ref{r:dim4iso} for the lower dimensional case.)
 We will first discuss a Morse flow tree model for chains on $Q$ that we denote $CM_{-\ast}(Q)$.
-Our treatment of Morse flow trees follows \cite{E}.
+Our treatment of Morse flow trees follows \cite{E}, see Sections \ref{ssec:flowtreebasics} and \ref{ssec:paralleldetails}.
+We first recall the details of the flow tree definitions from \cite[Section 2]{E} in the special case needed here.